disruptiv-solutions/launchbox-video-editor/README.md

 3. Make your changes and improvements to the new version.
 4. Create a new page for the version under `/app/versions`.
 5. Add a new markdown file in the `/versions` folder with the changelog for the new version.

+## Video Rendering

+This project uses [Remotion](https://www.remotion.dev/) for video rendering on AWS Lambda, providing a scalable and efficient solution for processing video edits.

+### Remotion Setup

+To enable video rendering capabilities:

+1. Follow the [Remotion Lambda Setup Guide](https://www.remotion.dev/docs/lambda/setup) to configure your AWS environment
+2. Set up your AWS credentials and Lambda function
+3. Deploy your Remotion site to AWS S3

+For a detailed walkthrough of integrating Remotion with Next.js, check out [this comprehensive guide](https://www.reactvideoeditor.com/blog/video-rendering-with-remotion-and-nextjs).

+### Common Issues

+Video rendering can be tricky to get right initially.
+Some common pitfalls to watch out for:

+- **Lambda Memory Issues**: The most common problem is insufficient memory allocation.
+Start with at least 2048MB and adjust based on your video processing needs.
+- **Timeout Errors**: Complex renders may require increased Lambda timeout settings.
+- **Asset Loading**: Ensure all assets (fonts, images, etc.) are properly uploaded and accessible to Lambda.

+Refer to the [Remotion documentation](https://www.remotion.dev/) for detailed troubleshooting guidance and best practices.

 ## Usage